Kam language

 The Kam or Gam language (lix Gaeml), also known as Dong (侗语 (Dòngyǔ)), is a Kam–Sui language spoken by the Dong people.
 Ethnologue distinguishes three Kam varieties as separate but closely related languages.

 Demographics

 Southern Dong

-The Southern Dong are the larger of the two Dong language groups in China.
-Almost 1.5 million speakers of Southern Dong were counted in the 1990 language census, from a total of 2.5 million people in the Dong nationality.
-The Southern Dong live primarily in the Rongjiang, Jinping, Liping, Zhenyang, and Congjiang counties in Guizhou Province; Longsheng, Sanjiang, and Rongshui counties in northeastern Guangxi; and Tongdao County in Hunan Province.
-Two villages of Dong are also located in northern Vietnam, although only one individual in Vietnam is still able to speak Dong.
+Almost 1.5 million speakers of Southern Dong were counted in the 1990 language census, from a total of 2.5 million people in the Dong ethnic group.
+The Southern Dong live primarily in Rongjiang, Jinping, Liping, Zhenyuan, and Congjiang counties in Guizhou Province; Longsheng, Sanjiang, and Rongshui counties in northeastern Guangxi; and Tongdao County in Hunan Province.
+Two Dong villages are also located in northern Vietnam, although only one individual in Vietnam is still able to speak Dong.

 Dialects

-The Kam language can be divided into two major subdivisions, Southern Kam and Northern Kam (Yang & Edmondson 2008).
+The Kam language can be divided into two major subdivisions: Southern Kam and Northern Kam.
 Northern Kam displays more Chinese influence and lacks vowel length contrast, while Southern Kam is more conservative.
 Language varieties closely related to or part of Kam include Cao Miao and Naxi Yao.
 A northern Pinghua variety called Tongdao Pinghua, spoken in Tongdao County, Hunan, has also been significantly influenced by Kam.